DoWithPassion/JavaScript/JavascriptConcept.md

 - But Re-declaration of var variables is permitted.

 ### let vs const
-- Re-initialization/initialization after the declaration is possible in to incase of the let but incase of the const, re-initialization is not possible and also the value for the const variable should be given at the time of declaration itself.
+- Re-initialization/initialization after the declaration is possible in case of the let but incase of the const, re-initialization is not possible and also the value for the const variable should be given at the time of declaration itself.
 - If we did not give value to const variable at the time of declaration, it will throw a syntax error saying that the initializer for the const variable is missing because the const syntax expects initialization & declaration at the same time.
 - If we do not try to re-initialize or change the value of the const variable after declaration time, it throws Type Error: Assignment to a constant variable because const type variable can be reassigned.